Lee Fowler: Nuneaton Town

 In August 2014 Fowler joined Conference Premier club Nuneaton Town, his fourth club in the calendar year.

 Crawley Town (Loan)

 During the January transfer window he joined up with his old Wrexham and Doncaster Rovers boss Dean Saunders, signing a loan deal with Crawley Town for the remainder of the season.

 Wrexham (Second spell)

 In May 2015 Fowler announced on social media that he had re-joined his old club Wrexham, becoming the 5th summer signing of new manager Gary Mills.
 He signed a deal with his old club a few days later after passing a medical.
 Fowler was released by Wrexham at the end of the season.

 Holywell Town F.C

 On Thursday 15 February 2018, Holywell Town F.C announced Fowler's signing.

 International career

-Fowler won 12 caps for the Wales under-21s.
+Fowler won 12 caps for the Wales under-21s and one cap in an under 20 match against South Korea in 2003.
 He was also called up to the senior squad for a friendly against Argentina in February 2002, however he stayed on the bench and was ultimately never capped by Wales.